iQua/flsim/README.md

 ##### `config.json` files

-**flsim** uses a JSON file to manage the configuration parameters for a federated learning simulation.
+**FLSim** uses a JSON file to manage the configuration parameters for a federated learning simulation.
 Provided in the repository is a generic template and three preconfigured simulation files for the CIFAR-10, FashionMNIST, and MNIST datasets.

 For a detailed list of configuration options, see the [wiki page](https://github.com/iQua/flsim/wiki/Configuration).